ibm-cloud-docs/apps/reqnsi.md

 ## Creating a user-provided service instance
 {: #user_provide_services}

-You might have resources that are managed outside of {{site.data.keyword.Bluemix_notm}}.
-If you have credentials to access those external resources from the internet, you can create {{site.data.keyword.Bluemix_notm}} user-provided service instances to represent and communicate with your external resources.
+You might have services that are managed outside of {{site.data.keyword.Bluemix_notm}}.
+If you have credentials to access those external services from the internet, you can create {{site.data.keyword.Bluemix_notm}} user-provided service instances to represent and communicate with your external services.

 To create a user-provided service instance and bind it to an application, complete the following steps:

-1. Create a user-provided service instance by using either the **bluemix service user-provided-create** command:
+1. Create a user-provided service instance by using either the `bluemix service user-provided-create` command:
     * To create a general user-provided service instance, use the **-p** option, and separate the parameter names with commas.
-The bx command line interface then prompts you for each parameter in turn.
+The `bx` command line interface then prompts you for each parameter in turn.
 For example:
         ```
         bluemix service user-provided-create testups1 -p "host, port, dbname, username, password"
         host> pubsub01.example.com